mohak3300/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/your-key-phrase.png)

-After Generating and capturing the list of codes, you will again needd to verify the the key-phrase( list of codes), where you have to fill in the blanks in order to access your account.
+After Generating and capturing the list of codes, you will again need to verify the key-phrase( list of codes), where you have to fill in the blanks in order to access your account.

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/verify-key-phrase.png)

-Now, you can access your acount.
-Click access and you will be directed to account window.
+Now, you can access your account.
+Click access and you will be directed to the account window.

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/access-wallet.png)

-In your avalanche wallet window , you will see-
+In your avalanche wallet window, you will see-
 1. Balance
 2. Assets
 3. Wallet Address
 4. Transaction & Transaction History

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/avalanche-wallet.png)
-On the right side bar, you will have other options too, like
+On the right sidebar, you will have other options too, like
 1. Send
 2. Earn
-3. Crosschain
+3. Cross-chain
 5. Studio
 6. Activity
 7. Manage keys